 You have already completed a relevant Level 2 qualification and you work in or would like to work in the animal management industry.

 This apprenticeship will help you develop your management skills in the workplace and will further enhance your animal management abilities in animal health, controlling and restraining animals, animal feeding and nutrition, breeding, monitoring and evaluating animal accommodation.
-You will spend one day a fortnight on campus with the remaining four days spent with your employer over the course of 18 to 24 months.

 To spend one day each week on campus and the remaining four days in the workplace with your employer.